ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 You've been so kind about ROR, when I asked you to give us constructive feedback!
-And hopefully, we'll get to that.
-But honestly I do think that is a piece of constructive feedback that we needed to hear, that we were mis-communicating about what ROR can do in terms of parent-child institutions.
-People often ask us about university departments in particular, and we [don't do university departments](), but that doesn't mean we don't do organizational hierarchy at all.
-You know, yeah, we absolutely do do that, and parent child organizations and related organizations and all that.
-So we've just put out a sort of an explainer and we've beefed up our documentation a lot to say, yes, we do have this so that you don't have to look at the JSON look at the API in order to figure it out.
-And I think actually, even on our search interface, we didn't have the relationships there for a while.
-And we just added that a few months ago.
-So, you know, since a lot of people are looking at ROR, just in that browser UI, they didn't realize it.
-So yeah, we put out a whole sort of very long explainer in which we talk about exactly what you just said that, you know, we really, honestly think that the degree of granularity we have, which is not as deep as some other organizational identifiers is a feature, not a bug.
+And hopefully we'll get to that.
+But honestly, I do think that is one piece of constructive feedback that we needed to hear, that we were mis-communicating about what ROR can do in terms of parent-child institutional relationships.
+People often ask us about university departments in particular, and we [don't do university departments](/about/faqs/#why-doesnt-ror-include-university-departments), but that doesn't mean we don't do organizational hierarchy at all.
+We absolutely do that: both parent-child relationships and related organizations.

+That's why we've just put out that [explainer blog post](/blog/2023-02-27-parents-children-and-other-relationships-in-ror/), and we've also beefed up our documentation to say, "Yes, we do hierarchy and relationships," so that you don't have to look at the [JSON in the API](https://api.ror.org/organizations) in order to figure it out.
+And we didn't have the relationships in [our search interface](https://ror.org/search) for awhile: we just [added that a few months ago](https://github.com/ror-community/ror-roadmap/issues/54).
+Since a lot of people look at ROR just in that browser search interface, they didn't realize the relationships were there.
+And we really do think that the degree of granularity we have, which is not as deep as some other organizational identifiers, is a feature, not a bug.

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires